hackbrightacademy/explore-python/contents/conditionals.rst

 In our pseudocode, the line that says ``if module is finished`` is called an `if-statement`.
 Python if-statements look pretty similar to our pseudocode.
-Here is some valid Python code that does a similar thing:
+Here is the pseudocode translated to valid Python code:

 .. code-block:: python